-Most people I meet seem decent.
-They are people who believe in being kind, who often fawn in delight when they interact with non-human animals.
-They are people who wouldn't want to contribute to the suffering of another creature if they could help it.
-I used to walk through a park on the way to work, I would see people who had made the effort to get up early to walk their dogs in the morning, to their obvious mutual enjoyment and benefit.
-I would smile and think to myself, this is how people can be towards the other animals, loving, considerate, selfless.
+Most people seem decent.
+They believe in being kind to animals and often fawn in delight when they interact with them.
+Few people would consciously contribute to the suffering of another creature if they could help it.
+I used to walk through a park on my way to work each morning and I would see people who had made the effort to get up early to walk their dog, to their obvious mutual enjoyment and benefit.
+I would smile and think to myself, this is how people can be towards an animal, loving, considerate, and selfless.

-People too often forget we are an animal, one of the great apes or hominids in the primate family.
+People often forget they too are an animal, one of the great apes or hominids in the primate family.
 We share the vast majority of our biology with other mammals and much of it with many other forms of life.
 We have unique and complex parts of our intellect, but beyond that, little of how we experience the world, our senses and emotions are unique to us.
-The idea that we are somehow magical or different to all other species is more rooted in a religious pre-Darwinian conception of humanities place in the centre of the cosmos than it is in any reason or science.
+The idea that we are somehow magical or different to all other species is more rooted in self-aggrandisement, a religious or pre-Darwinian conception of humanity's place in the centre of the cosmos than it is in any reason or science.
 Darwin himself made clear that other animals had a full range of emotions and that humans are different to other animals more in degree than type.
 Science since that time has only confirmed and deepened that view.
-Our central nervous systems and their connections to the brain are almost identical to our other animal relatives, they were formed in an early branch of the evolutionary tree and have changed little since that time.
-It would be strange indeed if we evolved almost identical internal wiring and receptors to other animals including our close genetic relatives, but they somehow worked dramatically differently.
-There is simply no doubt that other animals experience pain, pleasure and a whole host of other sensations familiar to us.
-Most people of empathy need little more evidence than the fact we can recognise in ourselves, we know at the very least the sensations seem real to the animal experiencing them, just as we use the same reasoning to believe that the sensations of other humans are real.
-On some purely philosophical level, we could say that we can only assume other people feel emotions as we do, so to a lesser extent with non-human animals.
+Our central nervous systems and their connections to the brain are almost identical to our animal relatives because they were formed before humans branched off from the evolutionary tree and have needed little modification since that time.
+It would be strange indeed if we evolved almost identical internal wiring and receptors to other animals, especially our close genetic relatives, but they worked dramatically differently.
+All evidence points to other animals experiencing pain, pleasure and a whole host of other sensations familiar to us.
+Most people of empathy need little more evidence than the fact we can recognise animals’ reactions to the experiences of the world in our own reactions.
+Philosophy can lead us to strange places, we could say that we only assume other people feel emotions as we do, so too to a lesser extent with non-human animals.
 Common sense and modern science however coalesce in the rejection of this.
 When our eyes meet those of an animal we know much of each other as an extension of knowing ourselves.